cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 # TODO

+ * config - fixes have great ideas for config but is not currently working.
+ * programmatical API
+ * unit test for all!
  * generate tsdocs because all fixes are very well documented / roadmap.
  * Performance - getAppRefactors is taking almost  sec.
 Make a generic predicate with cache (get which diags are in current position and cache it - make a generic predicate since almost all use the same thing)
  * apply all quick fixes in this file ! define a mechanism of priorities when two or more fixes attach the same position.